Bestselling author Paul Smith teaches parents how to encourage hesitant children

 Bestselling author Paul Smith knows a lot of ways of encouraging hesitant kids, 101 ways to be precise.
 In his book PARENTING WITH A STORY, Paul documents 101 inspiring lessons to help kids build the kind of character that they and their parents can be proud of.

-One of the most common fears young people face early in their lives is trying something new.
-The uncertainty and apprehension of failure can be crippling.
+A common fear young people face early in their lives is trying something new.
+The uncertainty and apprehension of the fear of failure can be crippling.
 And if it’s not overcome as a child, it can haunt someone throughout life.
 One person who’s earned some valuable wisdom struggling to find courage is Kerri Whitfield.

 When she was 12-years-old, her family moved.
 Two years later, Kerri was still feeling a bit like the new kid in town.
 She’d made a few friends but still didn’t know that many other 12-year-olds.
 Watching one of her girlfriends play on a softball team that summer, Kerri sat in the bleachers and secretly wished she was on the field with her.